samiranrl/Carrom_rl/README.md

 ```
 #### Configuration Parameters

-The parameters of the game such as friction, elasticity, dimentions and weights of objects, etc are coded in identical Utils.py for both Servers.
+The parameters of the game such as friction, elasticity, dimensions and weights of objects, etc are coded in identical Utils.py for both Servers.
 Use this file as a reference.
 These parameters should not be changed, as agents must work using the parameters mentioned in the file.

 ### Sample Agents